planettelex/jquery-imagemapper/README.md

 #### by [Planet Telex][1]

 ![4]
-A jQuery UI widget that build HTML image maps.
+A jQuery UI widget that builds HTML image maps.

 ### [Demos and Documentation][1]